Help, my tween has an attitude problem!

 Could you do something else at a different time?

-And when you do get home, or on evenings when you stay in.
-The screens are everywhere.
+And when you do get home, or the evenings when you stay in.

 In our family, I’m not good about being the “screen police” but we found more screen time = more fighting EVERY.
 SINGLE.
 TIME.